luminietos/Calc/README.md

 # "Calc" - a basic calculator app

 ## Description
-This is a basic calculator app created in August 2023.
+This is a basic two-hour calculator app I created in August 2023.

 It was made using HTML, CSS, and JavaScript.
 No external libraries were used this time - just plain old code.